-The goal of the rural family practice residency program at North Caddo Medical Center is to adequately prepare physicians to practice in a rural setting.
+Welcome to the Rural Family Practice Residency Program at North Caddo Medical Center (NCMC).
+Our goal is to adequately prepare physicians to practice in a rural setting.
 There are many underserved rural areas in Louisiana that are miles away from a large medical center.
-The program prepares physicians to provide comprehensive care for common illnesses in inpatient, outpatient, and emergency department settings.
+Our program prepares physicians to provide comprehensive care for common illnesses in inpatient, outpatient, and emergency department settings.
 This enables local patients to receive most of their care close to home.
-Appropriate consultation or transfers are arranged when necessary with specialists in tertiary care settings.
-The facilities involved include a 25-bed hospital with two operating rooms, two labor and delivery suites, emergency room, procedure room and inpatient beds, an eighty bed nursing home, and an out-patient clinic.
+Appropriate consultation or transfers are arranged, when necessary, with specialists in tertiary care settings.
+The facilities at NCMC include a 25-bed hospital with two operating rooms, two labor and delivery suites, emergency room, procedure room and inpatient beds, an eighty bed nursing home, and an out-patient clinic.
 The program includes four board-certified family physicians, who provide a broad spectrum of cradle-to-grave medical care to the patients in Vivian and its surrounding areas in Arkansas, Texas, and Louisiana (population base: 30,000).

 All of these procedures can then be followed up with a specialist if the findings deem it necessary.
 Since we are located at the extreme north end of Caddo parish, many trauma cases including MVA’s, oil field and farm injuries are brought here for treatment.
 Our residents are taught to treat and stabilize for transfer if necessary.
 We have a helicopter landing pad for critical patients.
 North Caddo Medical Center sees everything in the emergency room from a routine ear ache to complicated traumas and MIs.
 Our residents treat them all.
 We average almost seven thousand emergency room visits a year.
 We have a full time OB/GYN on staff so our residents assist with vaginal births and C-sections.
 The average number of babies delivered here is around 75 per year.
 Here at North Caddo Medical Center, we perform laparoscopic as well as conventional surgery that our residents assist with, as well as other major and minor procedures.
 Over the last 3 years we have an average of 1200 inpatient admissions per year which are followed by the residents on a daily basis.
 Comprehensive and continuity of care are provided in the adjacent rural health clinic.